Skip to main content

 note

-a Unity Catalog schema with CREATE FUNCTION permissions is required to use prompt registry.
-If you are using a Databricks trial account, you have CREATE TABLE permissions on the Unity Catalog schema workspace.default.
+A Unity Catalog schema with CREATE FUNCTION, EXECUTE, and MANAGE permissions is required to view or create prompts.
+If you are using a Databricks trial account, you have the required permissions on the Unity Catalog schema workspace.default.

 Step 1.
 Create a new prompt